redox-os/orbtk-book/src/en/ch09-01-hello-orbtk.md

 If something is preventing to position the window, refer back to the

-[“Troubleshooting”][troubleshooting] <!-- ignore --> part of the
-Installation section for ways to get help.
+[“Troubleshooting”][troubleshooting] part of the Installation section for ways to get help.

-If your enjoy the rendered output of your `Hey OrbTk!` app, congratulations!
+If you can see the rendered output of your `Hey OrbTk!` app on screen, congratulations!
 You’ve written your first OrbTk application.
-That makes you a OrbTk programmer — welcome!
+That makes you an OrbTk programmer — welcome!

 ## Recap and annotation